RafaBargiela/MiSeqDualIndx/README.md

 tagcleaner.pl -fastq merged.fastq -verbose -stats -tag5 GGACTACHVGGGTWTCTAAT -tag3 TTACCGCGGCKGCTGVCAC
 ```
 You will be prompted for some statistics which could help you to choose the values for maximum mismatch on for the next step.
 Values between 0-2 are OK for $mm3 and $mm5.
-NOTE:If the statistics show that your reads start to group from values al ready higher than 2, you can SKIP this step.
-Probably that means that the adpter has been removed during the sequencing process.
+**NOTE:** If the statistics show that your reads start to group from values higher than 2, you can SKIP this step.
+Probably that means that the adapter has been removed during the sequencing process.
 ```shell
 tagcleaner.pl -fastq merged.fastq  -tag5 GTGBCAGCMGCCGCGGTAA  -tag3 GGACTACHVGGGTWTCTAAT -mm3 $mm3 -mm5 $mm5 -out Merged.clean.fastq -nomatch 3
 ```